MentisOculi: Revealing the Limits of Reasoning with Mental Imagery: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Robert Geirhos and Jack Brady for helpful discussions.
 We would also like to thank all our participants for taking part in our experiments.

 Funded, in part, by the Collaborative Research Centre (CRC) ``Robust Vision – Inference Principles and Neural Mechanisms'' of the German Research Foundation (DFG; SFB 1233), project number 276693517.
 FAW acknowledges funding by the BBVA Foundation Programme Grant ``Harnessing Vision Science to Overcome the Critical Limitations of Artificial Neural Networks''.
 This work was additionally supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A.
 WB acknowledges financial support via an Emmy Noether Grant funded by the German Research Foundation (DFG) under grant no. BR 6382/1-1 and via the Open Philanthropy Foundation funded by the Good Ventures Foundation.
 WB, FAW, and MB are members of the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645.
+Authors acknowledge funding by the Federal Ministry of Research, Technology and Space of Germany (BMFTR, formerly BMBF) under grant no. 01IS24085C (OPENHAFM).
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting TK, TW, FL, and PM.
 JZ is supported by the Max Planck ETH Center for Learning Systems.